 END ELEVATION - In this drawing the solar wings of a 16 meter vessel are shown folded out horizontally as though the sun was overhead, whereas the rotary sails are deployed to make good use of wind energy.
 Please note that drawings are Design Copyright © September 8 2019, and the hull configuration and energy harvesting system are patent protected.

 WHY DO THEY WANT TO DO THIS ?

 With the present climate emergency likely to worsen without some immediate action, vessels that are zero carbon should be put to good use wherever possible.

 At the present time there appears to be no system for marine craft that would allow for the intelligent dual harvesting of solar and wind energy in such autonomous combination, so as to be able to provide sufficient energy for propulsion at speeds of up to 10 knots for sustainable transportation to support tourism as part of circular economic development and 15-20 knots for island hopping.

-DUAL PURPOSE MACHINE - The same basic hull form can be converted to an ocean or river cleaning machine with a bolt on SeaVax head, here shown in red.
+DUAL PURPOSE MACHINE - The same basic hull form can be converted to an ocean or river cleaning machine with a bolt on SeaVax head, here shown in red, or a net-free fishing zero carbon fishing boat.
 We have designed the hulls in such a way that they can be configured to run in two directions - what is perceived as backwards being for plastic cleaning duties - should policies change to make ocean cleaning equitable.
 These drawings are Design Copyright © September 8 2019, and the hull configuration and ocean cleaning system are patent pending.